osisoft/PI-Adapter/V1/Diagnostics/Adapter diagnostics.md

 # Adapter diagnostics

-OSIsoft adapters produce different kinds of diagnostics data, which can be egressed to different health endpoints.
-For details, read the following sections.

-## Egress diagnostics data through PeriodicEgressEndpoints

-- To egress diagnositcs related data, configure an adapter health egress endpoint.

-    For more information, see [Adapter health](xref:Health).

-## Adapter diagnostics

 The Diagnostics.System dynamic type includes the following values which are logged in a stream with the id System.Diagnostics.
 This diagnostic stream contains system level information related to the host platform that the adapter is running on.